mpagli/Revisiting-ACVI/README.md

 # Revisiting-ACVI
-Code to reproduce experiments from the paper "Revisiting the ACVI method for Constrained Variational Inequalities"
+Code to reproduce experiments from the paper "A Primal-dual Approach for Solving Variational Inequalities with General-form Constraints"